getlynx/LynxElectrumBuilder/README.md

 This script will do the heavy lifting and build an ElectrumX node for Lynx on Debian 11.
-There is no need to install Lynx first; this single script is all you need for a Lynx Electrum X server.
+This single script is all you need for a Lynx Electrum X server.
+When complete, you will have a full Lynx node (with the built-in miner turned off) and an Electrum server automatically configured and running.
+In addition, Certbot will automatically renew your SSL certificates every ~70 days.

 It would be best if you only executed this script on a freshly installed instance of Debian 11.
 Furthermore, we recommend a public VPS vendor (i.e., Linode, Digital Ocean, etc.) so that others can access the public Electrum.